Are these the best epic poems?

 Epic poetry has been a part of literature from the beginning, as the following selection of ten of the greatest epic poems demonstrate.
 Spanning nearly four millennia, each of these classic works of epic poetry tell us something about the human condition, the struggle to overcome the dark forces of the world, and the nature of heroism.

 John Milton, Paradise Lost.
 This is a long narrative poem, published in 1667, about the fall of Satan (from heaven; Satan is the great antihero and fallen angel of Milton’s poem) and the Fall of Man, when Adam and Eve go against God’s orders and eat the forbidden fruit.
-Among the oddest descriptions in John Milton’s blank-verse religious epic is the following passage, which is essential about angels farting: ‘Tasting concoct, digest, assimilate, / And corporeal to incorporeal turn.’
+Among the oddest descriptions in John Milton’s blank-verse religious epic is the following passage, which is essentially about angels farting: ‘Tasting concoct, digest, assimilate, / And corporeal to incorporeal turn.’
 Indeed, although it’s often viewed as a pious epic retelling of the Fall of Adam and Eve from the Book of Genesis, Milton’s depiction of God, and his portrayal of Satan as a seductive and charismatic villain, have led critics and poets to wonder whether Milton was – in William Blake’s phrase – ‘of the Devil’s party without knowing it’.
+We recommend this edition: Paradise Lost (Penguin Classics)

 All ten of the classic epic poems mentioned above are by male poets (assuming that, pace Virginia Woolf, the ‘Anonymous’ authors of Gilgamesh and Beowulf were men).
 Are there any great epic poems written by women?
 We have compiled seven must-read epic poems by female poets in a separate post.